-It was halfway through the afternoon when Marissa and her sister Melanie woke up.
+It was halfway through the afternoon when Marissa and her sister, Melanie Coldwell, woke up.
 Both women had a rough day yesterday.
-Although Melanie was reluctant to talk about hers, Marissa wasted no time in venting.
+Needing a listening ear, Marissa took a trip to Melanie’s place.
+Although Melanie was reluctant to talk about her day, Marissa wasted no time venting.
 She remembered all too clearly how her encounter with Jamoy went.

 When she finished her tale, Melanie’s face was practically glowing.

 “You’re quite bold aren’t you?”
 The woman laughed, seemingly enjoying her sister’s suffering.